jyellick/fabric-wiki/Quorum-Change.md

        switch over and join.

 		Yes?
 [Jason, please comment?]

+   * [jyellick@]

+       1. Yes, I agree if there is some sort of service to address this, we are okay.

+       2. Please see my comment regarding windowing in PBFT, I think there is a disconnect here, in that the ledgers are definitely _not_ in lock-step across replicas.
+There is not a single correct block height across the network.
+       There is a 'last block the network agreed to commit', but this is certainly no guarantee that the block exists at any VP, simply that eventually this block will exist at all VPs.
+The network can agree what will be the contents of blocks 2,3,4,5 without ever agreeing on what will be the content of block 1.
+It is the checkpoints which guarantee the previous requests have actually executed.

 In a similar manner, today the blockchain records state-hashes, so the client can verify that the state it's transferred (which is at a